chaodongzhang/gemini_cli_bridge/README.md

 ### Publishing

 - GitHub Release: push a tag like `v0.1.x` to trigger artifact build and release.
-- PyPI: same tag push triggers publish via `pypa/gh-action-pypi-publish`.
-Configure repository secret `PYPI_API_TOKEN`.
+- PyPI: supports Trusted Publisher (OIDC).
+Push a tag `v*` to publish via `pypa/gh-action-pypi-publish` (no API token needed once Trusted Publisher is configured on PyPI).
 - See `CHANGELOG.md` for version history.

 ## Configuration (env)